MutassemAlsaifi/Fashion-Store/README.md

 Responsive Design: The application is responsive, ensuring a seamless experience across various devices.
 <h2>Demo</h2>
 Check out the live demo of the Online Clothing Store here.
-<h2>Installation</h2>
-Clone the repository: git clone https://mutassemalsaifi.github.io/Fashion-Store/ Navigate to the project directory: cd online-clothing-store Open the index.html file in your preferred web browser.
 <h2>Usage</h2>
 Browse through the collection of clothing items on the homepage.
 Click on an item to view its details.